2waytraffic

 2waytraffic was a television production company based in Hilversum, Netherlands.
 It was established in 2004 by former Endemol executives Kees Abrahams, Unico Glorie, Taco Ketelaar, and Henk Keilman.
 The company had offices in London, New York, Budapest, Stockholm, and Madrid.

 2waytraffic also produced a number of phone-in quiz shows such as Play, Garito and Game On, where viewers could call to a premium-rate phone number for a theoretical chance to earn cash prizes.

 History

 The company expanded significantly in 2006 with three acquisitions, beginning with Emexus, which provides a technology platform for content aggregation and service and applications delivery in the fields of mobile marketing, mobile entertainment and mobile Internet, in June and then the content developer Intellygents in August.
-The most notable acquisition, however, was that of the rights of the UK company Celador International and its programme library, including the international Who Wants to Be a Millionaire? franchise, on December 1, 2006.
+The most notable acquisition, however, was that of the rights of Celador International and its programme library, including the international Who Wants to Be a Millionaire? franchise, on December 1, 2006.

 On March 14, 2007, Celador International Limited was relaunched as 2waytraffic International.